 xargs -I{} git log -1 --format='%ci %H %s' {} | sort -r

-Step 5: Path D — use git bisect to find the right version
+Step 4: Path D — use git bisect to find the version that still worked

-If you only know “it worked two weeks ago, doesn’t now” but not which commit broke it:
+When you only know “it worked two weeks ago, it does not now” but not which commit broke it:

 git bisect start

-git bisect bad HEAD # current is broken
+git bisect bad HEAD # current state is broken

-git bisect good v1.4.0 # this tag was good
+git bisect good v1.4.0 # this tag (or hash) was known good

 git bisect reset

-Step 6: Push the recovered commit before gc eats it
+Step 5: Give the recovered work a permanent ref before gc removes it

 git branch recovery/found-it <sha>